 Prenatal genetic testing (amniocentesis or chorionic villus sampling) is available for expectant parents who have had one or more children with LAL-D.4,5 Preimplantation genetic diagnosis is also possible.5

 Banking DNA of affected individuals is possible and should be considered as testing methodologies and our understanding of LAL-D will improve in the future.5

-LAL-D Aware (former LAL Solace) is a non-profit voluntary organization that aims at building a strong community and ensure an adequate support system is in place for LAL-D patients.6
+LAL-D Aware (former LAL Solace) is a nonprofit voluntary organization that aims at building a strong community and ensuring an adequate support system is in place for LAL-D patients.6

-The National Organization for Rare Disorders (NORD) provides assistance programs designed to help patients with financial assistance regarding diagnosis, treatment, travelling and consultation.7
+The National Organization for Rare Disorders (NORD) provides assistance programs designed to help patients with financial assistance regarding diagnosis, treatment, traveling, and consultation.7

 1. Carter A, Brackley SM, Gao J, Mann JP.
 The global prevalence and genetic spectrum of lysosomal acid lipase deficiency: A rare condition that mimics NAFLD.
 J Hepatol.
 2019;70(1):142-150. doi:10.1016/j.jhep.2018.09.028

 2. Reiner Ž, Guardamagna O, Nair D, et al. Lysosomal acid lipase deficiency – an under-recognized cause of dyslipidaemia and liver dysfunction.
 Atherosclerosis.
 2014;235(1):21-30. doi:https://doi.org/10.1016/j.atherosclerosis.2014.04.003